Lane Howell

-Autrey Lane Howell (born July 28, 1941) is an American former professional football player who was a defensive tackle for seven seasons in the National Football League (NFL).
+Autrey Lane Howell (July 28, 1941 - January 16, 2018) was an American former professional football player who was a defensive tackle for seven seasons in the National Football League (NFL).
 He played college football for the Grambling State Tigers.
 His NFL career started in 1963 for the New York Giants, where he played for two seasons after which played on the Philadelphia Eagles for another five seasons before retiring.

+His brothers Mike Howell and Delles Howell also played in the NFL.